UNR-CFB/lahontan/scripts/Pipeline/README.md

 For example:
 ```
-$ runPipe fcounts -h
+$ lahontan fcounts -h
-$ runPipe help fcounts
+$ lahontan help fcounts
 ```
-will show information available about the `fcounts` command. `runPipe` also has various arguments which can be used to perform an action or change the behavior of the pipeline.
-Shown below are the available options for `runPipe`.
+will show information available about the `fcounts` command. `lahontan` also has various arguments which can be used to perform an action or change the behavior of the pipeline.
+Shown below are the available options for `lahontan`.

 **Options:**